 Lemons And Grapefruit: They are rich in antioxidants that reduce the oxidative stress in your liver.
 They are also extremely hydrating and help flush out toxins that may be damaging your liver health.123

 Mint: It has antiseptic and anti-inflammatory properties.
 It improves digestion and stimulates liver function.
-It is a very refreshing plant and drinking mint tea after a heavy meal helps you feel less
+It is a very refreshing plant and drinking mint tea after a heavy meal helps you feel less stuffed and bloated.4

 Garlic: Garlic contains high levels of natural compounds, such as allicin and selenium, which help cleanse your liver.
 It also helps activates certain enzymes in your liver that can flush out toxins.7